Lüroth's theorem: Statement

 intermediate extension between $K$ and $K(X)$ is a simple extension.

 Proofs

 The proof of Lüroth's theorem can be derived easily from the theory of rational curves, using the geometric genus.

-This method is non-elementary, but several short proofs using only the basics of field theory have long been known.
+This method is non-elementary, but several short proofs using only the basics of field theory have long been known, mainly using the concept of transcendence degree.

 Many of these simple proofs use Gauss's lemma on primitive polynomials as a main step.